Your browser is your gateway to the digital world. Why not make sure it’s a safe ride?

 As for talking with family about this sort of thing, check out this fun post from Mozilla on having the “Tech Talk” with your loved ones!

-Chrome has a wonderful feature called Tab Groups (FYI, that’s a Google link) that let you group tabs and collapse those groups.
+Some browsers have a wonderful feature called Tab Groups (e.g. Firefox) that let you group tabs and collapse those groups.
 It makes organizing large sets of tabs super convenient.
-Brave is based on Chromium, the same underlying engine behind Chrome, but it has stripped out a lot of the “Google-y” bits and made a decently secure and private browser.

 For my work as an individual contributor, I didn’t need anything like this because my work was pretty focused and more in-depth.
 However, as an engineering manager, I was in sore need of tab organization since my work has become much broader and more breadth-focused.
-I have upwards of 30 tabs in 6 groups (tools, leads, domain reviews, my team, demos, to read) at minimum that I switch between pretty regularly.
+I have upwards of 30 tabs in at least 6 groups (basic tools, leadership/management, project work, my team-specific items, to read) at minimum that I switch between pretty regularly.